HEY U.G.L.Y. BOARD

 Elise Nothstine, B.A.
 Liberal Studies has over 11 years experience working in child abuse and neglect prevention/crisis intervention.
 She also developed and coordinated an art project for the “boys” of the Domincan Republic which she is currently writing a book.

 Erik Pocock is an LGBT+ activist from Massachusetts, where he is an active leader in his community.
 Erik understands that the coming out process can be tough.
 He went through a lot and he wants to make sure others don’t have to go through what he went through.
 He is studying accounting and finance at college.

 Jill Zimmerman Rutledge, M.S.W.
-LCSW is a psychotherapist who has been counseling youth for over 30 years.
+LCSW is a psychotherapist who has been counseling youth since 1984.
 Jill maintains a private psychotherapy practice in Avon, Colorado.
 She has had a long association with ANAD (Anorexia Nervosa and Associated Disorders), an international self-help organization.
 She is also on the clinical advisory board for Hey U.G.L.Y. – Unique Gifted Lovable You.
 Zimmerman has published two award-winning self-help books for adolescent girls, Dealing With The Stuff That Makes Life Tough: The Ten Things That Stress Girls Out and How To Cope With Them (McGraw-Hill, 2004) and Picture Perfect: What You Need To Fell Better About Your Body (HCI, 2007).

 Christine L. Thomas, CFP – Former financial advisor who has been with Hey U.G.L.Y. since it’s founding in 2002.
 Her connections to supporters, such as comedian, author, and frequent David Letterman Show guest, Tom Dreesen, have been important to our outreach and fundraising efforts.